TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

      remote desktop without the need to install any software on the client machine.

-     The Unix TurboVNC Server (Xvnc) is able to serve up any set of files that are present in a particular directory, which is specified in the -httpd argument to Xvnc.
+     The TurboVNC Server (Xvnc) is able to serve up any set of files that are present in a particular directory, which is specified in the -httpd argument to Xvnc.
 In the default version of the vncserver script, this argument is set to ../java, relative to the directory containing the